 CURRICULUM VITAE (pdf, 193kb)

-Professor Martin's research and teaching interests include the historical construction of criminal justice systems, the formation of Africa and the modern world, and global social movements.
-His most recent undergraduate courses include courses on the world-wide growth of criminal justice systems, global social movements, and the relation of Europe and America to Africa and people of African descent; his most recent publications include essays on decarceration and justice disinvestment in New York State; southern Africa, land and the world-economy, anti-systemic movements, global black movements, and the history of the study of Africa and people of African descent.
-He is the coordinator of the faculty and students Decarceration Research Working Group which is preparing a monograph on decarceration in New York State
+Professor Martin's research and teaching interests include the historical construction of criminal justice systems, the study of Africa and the modern world, and social movements.
+His most recent undergraduate courses include courses on the world-wide growth of criminal justice systems, social justice movements, and the relation of Europe and America to Africa and people of African descent; his most recent publications include essays on decarceration and justice disinvestment in New York State; southern Africa, land and the world-economy; social justice movements, and the history of the study of Africa and people of African descent.
+He is the coordinator of the faculty and student Decarceration Research Working Group which is preparing a monograph on decarceration in New York State.

 - Introduction to Sociology